 You can use tags to create an alternative rollup to your Chart of Accounts without changing your dimension hierarchy.
 Tags sum custom groupings of dimensions and could be used to define certain accounts as Fixed vs. Variable Costs or group departments by their leader.

-Tags can be fetched like a dimension when working in your spreadsheets but are outside of your dimension hierarchy.
-This means they will not appear on your dimensions page in your Web portal and cannot be used in formulas.
+Tags can be fetched like dimension members when working in your spreadsheets, but they are outside of your dimension hierarchy.
+This means they will not appear on your dimensions page in your Workspace and cannot be used in formulas.

 Learn how to create tags.